gorblin-gabana/rpc_explorer/ANALYTICS_README.md

 **Common Error Scenarios:**

-- **RPC Connection Failed**: Network health endpoint may fail if Solana RPC is unreachable
+- **RPC Connection Failed**: Network health endpoint may fail if Gorbchain RPC is unreachable
 - **Database Query Failed**: Timeseries endpoints may fail if database is unavailable
 - **Invalid Parameters**: Returns 400 with validation error message